HOW DOES SURROGACY WORK?

 How much does surrogacy cost?

-We believe in financial transparency.
+We believe in financial transparency and affordability.
 Our agency will provide you with a detailed cost estimate based on your circumstances, in conjunction with the clinic of your choosing.
-Our agency fee is $16,000 and is divided into three reasonable payments.
+Our agency fee is $21,000 and is divided into three reasonable payments.

-On average, a complete surrogacy journey costs around $80,000.
-We are proud to partner with SeedCoach financial advisors to help clients fund their journey.
-This service is available to all our families, free of charge.
-Our SeedCoach advisors can help you apply for grants and scholarships, discount programs, and identify other funding options.
+On average, a complete surrogacy journey costs around $86,000.
+We have financial advisors to help clients fund their journeys through grants, scholarships, discount programs, and other options.

 HOW DO I START THE PROCESS?

 Please complete our inquiry form.
 We will provide you with an information packet on our program and set up a full consultation session (either in person, by phone or online).
 After your consultation, we will present you with a detailed journey budget.
 If you are ready to proceed, we will have you complete our full program application (no fees or deposit required) so we can find you a great surrogate match.

 Intended parents use their own embryos and the surrogate carries the child for them.
 The embryos can be created in several ways.
 Parents can donor ovum or the mother’s own ovum.
 They can use donor sperm or the father’s own sperm.
 It’s important to understand that the surrogate mother does not have any genetic relationship with the baby in a gestational surrogacy.
 She simply carries the precious cargo until it’s ready to enter the world through the miracle of birth.